slsa-framework/slsa/docs/spec/v1.0/about.md

 # About SLSA

-This page is an introduction to SLSA and its guiding principles.
+This page is an introduction to SLSA and its concepts.
 If you're new to SLSA, start here!

 ## What is SLSA?